+To balance the trade-off between accuracy and adversarial robustness, various methods are presented from different views, such as advanced optimization algorithm \cite{zhang2019theoretically,Zhao2022Enhanced} or modified network architecture \cite{zhang2020auxiliary,meng2017magnet,dong2022adversarially}, and so on. {However, the above methods ignore the essential impact of weight parameters.
+In fact, after the optimization process, the model performance is actually determined by its weight parameters, which directly reflect the most essential characteristics of the model.
+Some studies \cite{galloway2018adversarial,langenberg2019effect,qin2019adversarial} explore the adversarial robustness of models from a weight perspective, but they do not discuss the trade-off phenomena.
+In order to further understand the trade-off between accuracy and adversarial robustness, it is necessary to analyze the weight parameters of the model and take corresponding measures to fundamentally mitigate this phenomenon. }

-To solve this problem, in this paper, we investigate the standard and robust models from the view of networks' weight distribution.
-In Figure \ref{distribution}, we observe that filters' weight distribution for the same network architecture between standard-trained and robust-trained models exist an obvious distinction, while the robust-trained models have the similar distribution.
-We analyse the underlying reason, and give a theoretical explanation for this phenomenon in terms of the gradient regularization of different optimization algorithms.
-The empirical and theoretical analysis indicate that a static network is challenging to eliminate the gap and is hard to improve both the accuracy and robustness because it is difficult to contain two groups of different weights within a static network.
+In this paper, we investigate the standard and robust models from the view of networks' weight distribution.
+In Figure \ref{distribution}, we observe that filters' weight distribution for the same network architecture between standard-trained and robust-trained models exists an obvious distinction, while the robust-trained models have a similar distribution.
+We analyze the underlying reason and give a theoretical explanation for this phenomenon in terms of the gradient regularization of different optimization algorithms.
+The empirical observation and theoretical analysis indicate that a static network is challenging to eliminate the gap and is hard to improve both the accuracy and adversarial robustness because it is difficult to contain two groups of different weights within a static network.
 A reasonable solution is to adaptively change the network's weights based on the input samples, and thus utilize the optimal weights to process them, respectively.